2raj2raj/bitcoin-educational-content/courses/btc302/en.md

 In the face of this significant influx, several approaches can be discussed and considered:

-- First, it might be relevant **to find a larger venue to hold meetings and events**, especially if you could only accommodate about 20 people previously;
+- First, it might be relevant **to find a larger venue to hold meetings and events**, especially if you could only accommodate about 20 people previously.
-- Second, if you notice that the human presence becomes too overwhelming, you can also--for subsequent meetings-- **require participants to register** (this can be done via the Meetup app, or through a standard form), **or arrange multiple meetings over the course of the month** (for example: a beginner's meeting, an intermediate meeting, and an expert meeting);
+- Second, if you notice that the human presence becomes too overwhelming, you can also, for subsequent meetings, **require participants to register** (this can be done via the Meetup app, or through a standard form), **or arrange multiple meetings over the month** (for example: a beginner's meeting, an intermediate meeting, and an expert meeting);
-- In addition, it is certain that many beginners in the ecosystem will join you, generally with the goal of making money. **To keep conversations focused on Bitcoin during these rapidly growing meetings**, we recommend:
+- Additionally, it is certain that many beginners in the ecosystem will join you, primarily to make money. **To keep conversations focused on Bitcoin during these rapidly growing meetings** we recommend:

-a) **to conduct a thematic presentation on Bitcoin during these meetings**, as this will subsequently lead to a good portion of the participants discussing this topic, and not a so-called new revolutionary project;
+a) **To conduct a thematic presentation on Bitcoin during these meetings**, as this will subsequently lead to a good portion of the participants discussing this topic, and not a so-called new revolutionary project.

-b) **not to limit yourself only to bitcoiners, but to approach newcomers, even if that means taking the initiative to stay in the back of the room to welcome them**.
-Discussions can then revolve around why these people have come, what they are looking for, the goals (or fundamentals) of your community, etc.
+b) **Not to limit yourself only to bitcoiners, but to approach newcomers, even if that means taking the initiative to stay in the back of the room to welcome them**.
+Discussions can then revolve around why these people have come, what they are looking for, the goals (or fundamentals) of your community, and so on.

 ####

 Finally, although it is unpleasant to say it, **scammers may show up at meetings**.
 So their goal will be to talk as much as possible about their Ponzi scheme, their MLM, or their "revolutionary blockchain project."
-It is also entirely plausible that people with malicious intentions may come specifically to launder money or to buy BTC with counterfeit bills.
+It is also entirely plausible that individuals with malicious intentions may specifically come to launder money or purchase BTC with counterfeit bills.

-In complex situations such as these, the simplest approach is to take the initiative to "politely" explain to these people that the meeting is not where they will be successful by presenting x or y arguments (such as, informing them about the presence of plainclothes police).
+In complex situations such as these, the simplest approach is to take the initiative to "politely" explain to these people that the meeting is not where they will be successful by presenting x or y arguments (such as informing them about the presence of plainclothes police).

-If, unfortunately, these people refuse to leave or comply with the rules of decency (which has already happened), a verbal announcement can be made during the meeting informing that one or more individuals are attempting to engage in such malicious acts.
+If, unfortunately, these individuals refuse to leave or comply with the rules of decency (which has already happened), a verbal announcement can be made during the meeting to inform the audience that one or more individuals are attempting to engage in such malicious acts.

 **Unfortunately, these situations are rare and usually quite peculiar.
 But it is best to be prepared.**